fxstein/GoProX/docs/feature-planning/DEFAULT_BEHAVIOR_PLAN.md

 # GoProX Default Behavior Enhancement Plan

+> **Reference:** This document is part of [GitHub Issue #73: Enhanced Default Behavior: Intelligent Media Management Assistant](https://github.com/fxstein/GoProX/issues/73).
+All default behavior enhancements and related work should be tracked and discussed in this issue.

 ## Core Principles (Project Standards Alignment)

 - **No Automatic Destructive Actions**: GoProX must never modify user data or media files automatically.
 All destructive or modifying actions (including re-processing) require explicit user consent and a dedicated option.
 (See AI_INSTRUCTIONS.md)